jumphone/www/courses/c01/s01/index.md

 ### Slide 71: Introduction to Python REPL
 **Content:**
 - Now, we'll explore the Python interactive command line, also known as the Python REPL.
-- It's a powerful tool for learning Python with instant feedback.
+- It's a powerful tool for learning Python with ‌immediate‌ feedback.

 ---